Did you know?

 Threats

-Requiem sharks face several threats, including overfishing, habitat loss, and pollution.
-They are also targeted by commercial and sport fishing, and their fins are highly valued for shark fin soup.
+Requiem sharks face several threats, including overfishing, habitat deterioration, and pollution.
+They are also targeted for international trade and sport fishing, and their fins are highly valued for shark fin soup.

 Additionally, these sharks are often caught as bycatch in fishing gear intended for other species.